Posted in Family, Moving forward, Us

 Seems like after every road trip with my daughter Meg or yet another new ‘adventure’ with her, I feel like saying that.
 Because it always is!
 And this last time was no exception.
 The short story was that I would fly out to Albuquerque on Thanksgiving day, help her pack up her car and clean the house, and the next day we would begin our trek back to Florida, stopping at her brother’s in Edmond, just north of Oklahoma City, for a quick overnight before driving the rest of the way home.

 Except early in the morning the day we were to leave, Meg really wanted me to see a New Mexico sunrise.
 Since I had gained two hours and I’m an early-bird anyway, I was up and ready to go well before I needed to be.
 She had a particular place in mind about 25 minutes south where she said it was the perfect spot.
 So off we went.
-The Albuquerque skies were were clear and star-studded, but as we drove south to Los Lunas, it became quite foggy as if we were driving into the clouds.
+The Albuquerque skies were clear and star-studded, but as we drove south to Los Lunas, it became quite foggy as if we were driving into the clouds.
 I suggested we may not be able to see the sunrise here, but she wanted to keep going just in case it cleared.
 Finally, after driving through town and onto some dirt roads, she stopped the car, sighed, and said, “Well, I wanted it to be a surprise, but I don’t know if it’s going to happen now.
 We were going for a sunrise hot-air-balloon ride.
 Merry Christmas!”

 I was stunned, and then I was so disappointed, and then so appreciative, all at the same time!
 Here we were with a helluva long drive ahead of us, but knowing how sad I was to have missed the balloon festival, she had arranged for me to go up in a hot air balloon!
 This kid!